Austria entry requirements for Taiwan passport holders

 Must be valid for the entire stay

 Your passport must be valid for the entire duration of your stay in Austria.
-Schengen rules do not require 6 months beyond departure, but your airline may enforce it — check with them before flying.
+Schengen rules do not require 6 months of validity beyond departure, but your airline may enforce it — check with them before flying.

 Required